Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Unsafe Medications in Pregnancy, Labor, Delivery and Lactation

-What Your Doctor Doesn't Tell You CAN Hurt You
+What Your Doctor Doesn't Tell You Can Hurt You

-In some instances, the manufacturers and FDA have even provide detailed warnings prohibiting the use of such drugs in pregnancy, labor and lactation, all of which are still being ignored by physicians on a daily basis.
+The use of medications in pregnancy that are not designed nor approved for pregnancy, labor and lactation is called "off-label" use.
+This practice is common in obstetrics in that pregnant women cannot participate in drug trials to determine guidelines for safe use.
+In some instances, the manufacturers and FDA have provided detailed warnings prohibiting the use of such drugs in pregnancy, labor and lactation, all of which are ignored by physicians on a daily basis.

 Below is a minimal listing of off-label use of medications in pregnancy, labor, delivery and lactation.
-These are NOT FDA-approved and pose serious risks to mothers and their children:
+These are not FDA-approved and pose serious risks to mothers and their children:

 Cytotec/Misoprostol